h1-the-swan/general_exam_jp/inputs/050-significance.markdown

+# Confidence in communities

+Although it is counterintuitive, completely random graphs, when viewed a certain way, can be seen to have community structure.
+In a random graph, known as an Erdős–Rényi graph [@erdos_evolution_1960], every node has an equal probability of being linked to every other node. [@Fig:randomcommunities] shows how a random graph can show group structure.
+The top left shows the adjacency matrix of a random graph with nodes in arbitrary order; this looks like random white noise.
+By rearranging the order of the nodes in the same random graph, as in the other panes of the figure, a community structure becomes apparent.
+This is not actual community structure we are interested in, but rather artifacts of the randomness.
+Nevertheless, community detection methods can pick up on them and find artificial structure in what should be random.
+These effects are even more pronounced for sparse graphs, a category which includes most real-world networks we would like to analyze [@fortunato_community_2016].

+![Artificial community structure in a random graph.
+Each of the four graphs represent the adjacency matrix of the same 5000-node random graph, in which every pair of nodes has equal probility of sharing a link.
+The top right matrix shows the nodes in arbitrary order, and the impression is one of random white noise.
+The others are simply rearrangements of the nodes for the same random graph.
+A community structure can be seen from what is actually random fluctuations in the network construction process.
+Figure from [@fortunato_community_2016].](img/fortunato2016_fig29_randomcommunities.jpg){#fig:randomcommunities}

 section 14 in fortunato 2010:

 The first three examples all relate to introducing noise into the edges?
 How are they different from each other?